Ahmed Yassin

+Yassin was born in Ashkelon, in Mandatory Palestine in 1929 or 1936.
+His family fled or were expelled during the 1948 Palestine War to Gaza City.
 Yassin, a quadriplegic who was nearly blind, had been reliant on a wheelchair due to a sporting accident at the age of 12.

+After its founding in 1987, Yassin served as the spiritual leader of Hamas.
+The Israeli government held him responsible for the killing of several Israeli civilians.
 In 2004, he was killed when an Israeli helicopter gunship fired a missile at him as he was being wheeled from Fajr prayer in Gaza City.
 The attack, which also killed both of his bodyguards and nine bystanders, was internationally condemned.
-200,000 Palestinians attended his funeral procession in Gaza.
+His funeral procession was attended by 200,000 people in Gaza.